arianna-h-h/mta-train-monitor/README.md

 # README

-#### Project goal:
+### Project goal:
 Create a small application to allow a user to look up train arrival data through the Washington Area Metro Transit Authority API

 ### Instructions:
+1. Create `.env` file using API key from WMATA.
+2. Run install and start scripts
 ```
 cd project
 chmod +x install.sh && ./install.sh
 chmod +x start.sh && ./start.sh
 ```
 I chose to use a script to start the servers in order to be more extensible with config, etc by being outside the npm scope.
+There are advatanges disadvantages to both approaches.

 ### Process:
 1. Review instructions